-We have audited the pension fund financial statements of Somerset County Council (the "Authority") for the year ended 31 March 2017 under the Local Audit and Accountability Act 2014 (the "Act").
-The pension fund financial statements comprise the Fund Account, the Net Asset Statement and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.
+We have audited the pension fund financial statements of Somerset County Council (the 'Authority') for the year ended 31 March 2018 set out on pages 117 to 153 which comprise the background, the Fund Account, the Net Assets Statement and notes to the pension fund financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18.